Britannia Mine Museum

 The Britannia Mine Museum, formerly British Columbia Museum of Mining, is a non-profit organization in Britannia Beach, 55 km kilometres north of Vancouver, British Columbia, Canada, on the Sea-to-Sky Highway on Howe Sound.
 It is governed by the Britannia Mine Museum Society.
 The museum preserves and presents to the public information and artifacts related to British Columbia's mining industry.

 National historic site

-The museum is the site of Mill No. 3, also called the Concentrator.
-This 20 storey building, a gravity fed concentrator for ore processing, was designated as a National Historic Site of Canada in 1987 (with a ceremony in 1988).
-The Britannia Mine was an important source of copper ore for almost 70 years and during the 1920s and 1930s it constituted one of the largest mining operations in Canada.
+The museum is located on the site of Mill No. 3 (also called the Concentrator).
+Within this 20 storey building, the gravity fed concentrator (for ore processing), was designated as a National Historic Site of Canada in 1987 (with a ceremony in 1988).
+The Britannia Mine was an important source of copper ore for almost 70 years.
+During the 1920s and 1930s, it constituted as one of the largest mining operations in Canada and was the largest copper mining operation in the British Empire.
 The gravity-fed concentrator was highly innovative, as, for example, in the use of bulk froth flotation.